Lynn gets ninth win as Cardinals blank Brewers

 The Brewers had plenty of early chances against Lynn, collecting at least one base runner in each of the first four innings.
 Milwaukee had runners at the corners with one out in the second but failed to score.

-Lynn didn’t work a clean frame all night and allowed multiple runners to reach in four of his six innings of work.
+Lynn did not work a clean frame all night and allowed multiple runners to reach in four of his six innings of work.

 After striking out left fielder Khris Davis to strand two in the first, Lynn worked out of a jam again in the second.